peterhinch/micropython-samples/README.md

 Includes udev rules to avoid jumps from /dev/ttyACM0 to /dev/ttyACM1: ensures Pyboards of all types appear as /dev/pyboard.
 Also rules for USB connected WiPy and FTDI USB/serial adaptor.

+## ESP8266
+benchmark.py Tests performance by periodically publishing while subscribed to the same topic.
+Measures the round-trip delay.
+Adapt to suit your server address and desired QOS (quality of service, 0 and 1 are supported).
+After 100 messages reports maximum and minimum delays.

 # License

 Any code placed here is released under the MIT License (MIT).